Who can become an organ and tissue donor?

 - Brain death occurs when a person's brain permanently stops functioning.

-It is important to understand the difference between brain death and cardiac death.
+It is important to understand the difference between brain death and circulatory death.
 The way a person dies influences how the donation process can occur and which organs and tissues can be donated.

-The below factsheets provide information to support you and your family to make a decision about donation that is right for you and your loved one.
+The below information is to support you and your family to make a decision about donation that is right for you and your loved one.

 Understanding brain death